reedmaxwell/EcoSLIM/README.md

 `export OMP_NUM_THREADS=16` for bash or
 `setenv OMP_NUM_THREADS 16` for t/c-shell.

+To run you will need to have a completed ParFlow simulation and a EcoSLIM input file that must be named `slimin.txt` and follow the format described below.
+Note that this file does not need to be co-located with the ParFlow simulation.

+To run simply execute `EcoSLIM.exe` from the directory that contains the `slimin.txt` input file.

 `slimin.txt`  Main input file.
 Includes domain geometry, **ParFlow** timing and input, total number of particles,   initial conditions and information about **CLM**.

 ### Example format for this file